verdaux/BookNotes/Phrases/Impressors 6.md

 - [ ] How do I look away now that I've seen you?
 - [ ] The world is too quiet without you nearby.
 - [ ] Here I bought you flowers...
 They needed sunshine so you were the obvious choice.
-- [ ] Has anything you done made your life better?
+- [ ] Has anything you have done made your life better?